-As of March 31, 2009 and December 31, 2008, the Company had restricted cash of \$8.5 million and \$17.0 million, respectively, related to escrow accounts required by certain of the Company's mortgage agreements.
-In addition, the Company had restricted marketable securities of \$2.7 million at December 31, 2008, related to one of the Company's lease agreements.
-This amount was invested in a certificate of deposit in August 2008, which matured in February 2009.
+As of June 30, 2009 and December 31, 2008, the Company had restricted cash of \$8.2 million and \$17.0 million, respectively, related to escrow accounts required by certain of the Company's mortgage agreements.
+In addition, the Company had marketable securities of \$1.5 million at June 30, 2009 and restricted marketable securities of \$2.7 million at December 31, 2008, related to one of the Company's lease agreements.
+These amounts were invested in short-term certificates of deposit.